30 Aug 2019 – 22 Mar 2020

-'Matters - Rethinking Materials', this year’s CHART Curio design exhibition, is created in collaboration with Designmuseum Danmark.
-Five young Nordic designers who work innovatively with the materiality of design have been chosen to exhibit work in the new exhibition vitrines in front of Designmuseum Danmark.
+'Matters - Rethinking Materials', this year’s CHART Curio design exhibition, was created in collaboration with Designmuseum Danmark.
+Five young Nordic designers who work innovatively with the materiality of design were chosen to exhibit work in the new exhibition vitrines in front of Designmuseum Danmark.

 'Matters – Rethinking Materials' is a curated exhibition aimed at presenting young design talents in a non-commercial context.
 The exhibition is curated by Line Ulrika Christiansen, Institute Head of Domus Academy Milano, together with Pernille Stockmarr, Curator at Designmuseum Danmark.
 The exhibition includes works by designers Stian Kornved Ruud, Sarah Vajira Lindström, Kathrine Barbro Bendixen, Antrei Hartikaninen and Kajsa Willner.
 The five young designers showcase a visionary approach to rethinking how materials, ranging from the synthetic to the organic, can shape new conceptual ideas for a more sustainable future of design.

 'Matters – Rethinking Materials' is on show at Designmuseum Danmark’s outdoor exhibition vitrines until 22 Mar 2020.

 Curators Line Ulrika Christiansen and Pernille Stockmarr elaborate: